madarlex/RAG_demo/README.md

-# AIJ Vector Database & RAG Demo
+# Vector Database & RAG Demo

 This project demonstrates how to create and use a vector database for document retrieval and Retrieval-Augmented Generation (RAG) using Python notebooks and a Django web demo.
 It uses lightweight models from HuggingFace for demonstration.